-TD BankThis year, we celebrated our 10th year of partnership with TD Bank, raising a total of more than $11 million and continuing to increase awareness for the Play Unified movement.
-Each year over 1,200 TD Bank stores from Maine to Florida participate in this six-week campaign focused on raising dollars and awareness to support Special Olympics.
+TD BankThis year, we celebrated our 11th year of partnership with TD Bank, raising a total of more than $12 million and continuing to increase awareness for the Play Unified movement.
+Each year over 1,200 TD Bank stores from Maine to Florida participate in this four-week campaign focused on raising dollars and awareness to support Special Olympics.
 Chapters in Connecticut, Delaware, Florida, Maine, Maryland, Massachusetts, Michigan, Minnesota, New Hampshire, New Jersey, New York, North Carolina, Pennsylvania, Rhode Island, South Carolina, Texas, Vermont, Virginia, and the District of Columbia benefit from this unique partnership and commitment from TD Bank.

-United AirlinesIn late 2017, United Airlines became a new Global Platinum Partner of Special Olympics, Inc. In 2018, United was a Gold Sponsor of USA Games in Seattle and the Presenting Sponsor of the Welcome Day at Seattle Tacoma airport on June 30.
-United was also the Gold Sponsor and co-chair of the 50th Anniversary celebrations in Chicago, supporting the Unified Cup, Global Day of Inclusion, and the Eternal Flame.
-A key focus of our partnership with United is engaging employees through local programs and enhancing their global training programs to be more inclusive.
+United AirlinesIn late 2017, United Airlines became a new Global Platinum Partner of Special Olympics, Inc. This year, we entered year two of our three-year partnership with United, having just celebrated them as a Gold Sponsor of USA Games in Seattle and the Presenting Sponsor of the Welcome day at Seattle Tacoma airport in 2018.
+A key focus of our partnership continues to be engaging employees through local programs and enhancing their global training programs to be more inclusive.
 United has encouraged all of their employees to engage locally, and has focused on key hubs for increased support: Chicago (ORD), Denver (DEN), Houston (HOU), Los Angeles (LAX), San Francisco (SFO), Newark Liberty (EWR), Washington Dulles (IAD), and London (LHR).
-These hubs correspond with nine Special Olympics Programs, who have partnered with United throughout 2018 on various events, including plane pulls, polar plunges, regional and state games, and local sporting events.
+These hubs correspond with nine Special Olympics Programs who have partnered with United over the past two years on various events, including plane pulls, polar plunges, regional and state games, and local sporting competitions.

 These organizations have given $50M+ over their lifetime